Pragalbhmandaokar/Automated_Finance_Audit/README.md

 ## Files description <a name="description"></a>
 **audit_reconcilitions.py** is a Python file that can be run on the fly by just changing the path to the location of the relevant PDF files and by changing the output filename.
 Comments on each section of the code explain the performed steps.
 This is a relatively straightforward and simple to understand code, specifically designed for automating some of the basic auditing steps.

-**Manual_script.pdf** is an outline of the procedure of how one can adapt the Python algorithm (audit_reconciliations.py) to one's needs and wishes.
-Some programming skills (preferably Python) and some experience with regular expressions is necessary.

-**Sample-annual report-fund.pdf** is an artificially created sample PDF document that represents a typical annual report.
-One can use this file to test the algorithm.

-**Robotic Process Automation for the Extraction.pdf** is the paper based on the work that is done, which is submitted to the journal "Current Issues in Auditing" of the American Accounting Association.

-## Licensing, Authors, Acknowledgements <a name="licensing"></a>
-This work is performed by: Alaa Khzam, Wim Janssen, Tjibbe Bosman, Jeroen Bellinga, and Seyit Hocuk.
-Most of the coding is done by Wim Janssen and Alaa Khzam.

-We thank, Olof Bik, Arjan Brouwer, and Joris Roosen for their support, comments, and encouragement of this project.

-Feel free to use the code.